Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 dark diamond 4

 You can see that I started these two seam embellishments with a line of Feather stitch.
 I used a buttonhole twist silk thread.
-Using the same thread I worked the base of the flowers in Cast-on stitch.
+In particular, using the same thread I worked the base of the flowers in Cast-on stitch.
 Two Bullion Knots formed the buds to which I added two straight stitches topped with seed beads.

 A commercial braid covers the seam of patch 4.